cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 The calendar is assumed to be the proleptic Gregorian calendar unless you set :cylc:conf:`[scheduling]cycling mode`.

-The syntax is based on the :term:`ISO8601` datetime standard, which includes the representation of datetimes and intervals.
+The syntax is based on the :term:`ISO 8601` datetime standard, which includes the representation of datetimes and intervals.
 Cylc (optionally) allows these representations to be heavily condensed by omitting information that can be inferred from context (rules below).